 High Country Dreaming

-So its off to the Snowy Mountains I go!
-Heading out of Albury, I could just drive from point A to point B, but I particularly like a bit of adventure along so I am taking the 'road less travelled' and have a great route in mind that will criss-cross the Towong Shire.
+So it's off to the Snowy Mountains I go!
+Heading out of Albury, I could just drive from point A to point B, but I particularly like a bit of adventure along so I am taking the 'road less traveled' and have a great route in mind that will criss-cross the Towong Shire.

 Lake Hume and the Snowy Hydro Scheme